-Elsewhere, jade plants are more likely to be houseplants.
+Elsewhere, jade plants are more likely to be indoor plants.
 No matter where you live, get your jade to grow quickly by understanding its growing cycle and plant requirements.
-Over time, indoor and outdoor jade plants (Crassula argentea) can grow up to 5 feet tall.
+Over time, indoor and outdoor jade plants can grow up to 5 feet tall.

-Fill the pot halfway with a cactus potting soil.
+Fill the pot halfway with a potting mix formulated for cactus and succulent plants.
 Then remove your jade from its container by grasping the trunk and pulling up.
-Inspect the roots of your jade and trim any damaged ones with clippers.
+Inspect the roots of your jade and trim any damaged ones with pruning shears.
 Place the jade in the new container.
-Fill in the top of the container with more potting soil.
+Fill in the top of the container with more potting mix.
 Water the plant to settle the soil once you've repotted.